 Some fear-based tactics are obvious, such as delivering a punishment for poor performance.
 Others, such as a lack of communication, can be harder to identify when you aren't even aware that there's an unaddressed problem.

 1. There are things you don't talk about, can't talk about, or don't feel comfortable talking about.
 At Fierce, we call them Mokitas.
 Mokita is a Papua New Guinean term for something that everyone knows but no one talks about.
-The fewer mokitas, the healthier the tribe.
+The fewer mokitas, the healthier the business.
 That thing that we know and feel compelled to not talk about because the consequences may not be "pleasant."
 In a psychologically-safe culture, no problem is off-limits, and employees feel comfortable discussing issues with leadership.
 Confrontation takes place when needed, and feedback is given on the fly.

 2. Employee mistakes are met with some sort of punishment or unwanted consequence.
 Rather than supporting employees in their development, ineffective leaders will try to improve performance with fear-based tactics including threats, various forms of intimidation, passive aggressive behavior such as the silent treatment, secrecy, or manipulation.
 In a psychologically safe environment, failures are met with support and development opportunities.
 Leaders are transparent and use coaching conversations to help employees identify their own personal values and desires that will aid their development.